top of page

 Regret

 She was constructed from fish gills.
 I found them in the herb shops of Chinatown.
 I saw them stuffed in a jar and trusted that somewhere, a fish had been eaten and the gills set aside for medicinal purpose.
-But when I tried to ask which fish they came from, the lack of any common language left my queries unanswered.
+But when I tried to ask which fish they came from, the lack of any common language left my queries unanswered..

 It was some years later that I stepped back into the shops and found the gills were no longer available.
 They had become CITES listed.
 My heart sank.
 What had I participated in?
 It was a difficult research as I had only the gills to make identity.
 But with the help of an ichthyologist, and the context of the purchase, we were able to determine that they were manta ray gills.
+I was broken hearted.

 These poor, majestic creatures were being fished to extinction for the sole purpose of providing a treatment considered dubious, even from within the Chinese Medicine community.